 When the slopes get steep and the terrain becomes more consequential, it is essential that backcountry skier and riders are able to demonstrate poise and efficiency.
 Each spring, as Colorado’s snowpack begins to stabilize, backcountry skiers and riders look to bigger terrain for the lines that inspire them.
 Apex Mountain School is excited to be a part of your development as a skier or rider this spring!

 These clinics will teach the fundamentals of efficient skiing technique in the steeps.
 Students will learn how to safely and confidently explore and manage risk and reward.
 Offering the highest level of instruction, you will receive tips and instructions on techniques that our professional guides have developed over years of backcountry skiing/riding experience.
 Course topics may include:

 - Reading a slope

+We place great value in seeing our guests progress in their skiing/riding ability and decision making and we are very excited to be a part of that progression.
 In this Steep Skiing Clinic our focus is on creating an unforgettable day, developing your technique, and taking your skills to the next level.

 Advanced reservations are recommended, not required.
 Some personal items provided by participant(s); see our gear list.